 - The earning capacity of the lower-earning spouse

 - Whether the lower-earning spouse has been out of the workforce for a long time

 - Any contributions as a homemaker or stay-at-home parent

 Generally, spousal maintenance ends when: 1) a judge says it ends, 2) the receiving spouse remarries, or 3) either spouse passes away.
 Spousal support is taxable to the recipient and tax-deductible by the payor.
 Your matrimonial counsel should discuss with you at the initial consultation what the guideline maintenance amount will be and the expected duration of support.

-If you are looking for a Long Island divorce lawyer, contact Samuelson Hause & Samuelson, LLP to work with a firm recognized by U.S. News & World Report as a Top Tier Family Law Firm.
+If you are looking for a Long Island divorce lawyer, contact Samuelson Hause PLLC to work with a firm recognized by U.S. News & World Report as a Top Tier Family Law Firm.